-Affirmative Action grievances will be submitted to the Judicial Committee in cases where it is alleged that an inequity of policy, treatment, or procedure is related to the race, religion, color, national origin, sex, age, handicap, marital status or parental status of the student claiming to be aggrieved.
+Affirmative Action grievances will be submitted to the college in cases where it is alleged that an inequity of policy, treatment, or procedure is related to the race, religion, color, national origin, sex, age, handicap, marital status or parental status of the student claiming to be aggrieved.
 Sexual equity grievances pertain to admission procedures, financial aid, academics, student job placement, student facilities, counseling, health, and athletics.
 Disability related accommodation grievances may also be submitted through the student grievance procedure.

 Copies of the MCC Grievance Policy will be made available to any student desiring that information.
 A quick reference is found within this handbook.
 Interested students are encouraged to contact the Vice President of Students and Community Development for details.
+Students may submit concerns or grievances at the following reporting link: https://nighthawks.mccnh.edu/student-services/student-grievance-reporting/